-The spoke count of front and rear wheels will vary, rear wheels having more spokes as more forces are applied.
+The spoke count of front and rear wheels will vary, rear wheels having more spokes as more forces are applied (drive forces and additional weight load).
 Typically a lightweight front wheel will have between 18-24 spokes, while the rear wheel will have between 20-28 spokes.
 This is in stark contrast to the early days of wheel building when front wheels would have over 30 spokes, and rear wheels would have over 40.
 As materials and manufacturing processes have improved, spokes counts have gone down, reducing weight without compromising performance.

-A flat spoke, sometimes referred to as a 'bladed spoke', can provide some small aerodynamic gains over a rounded one.
-Although more expensive, these bladed spokes also help to reduce weight without sacrificing strength.
+A flat spoke, often referred to as a 'bladed spoke', can provide some small aerodynamic gains over a rounded one.
+Although more expensive, bladed spokes also help to reduce weight without sacrificing strength.

 Normal spokes are either 'straight pull' or 'J-bend'.
-'Straight pull' spokes have no bend and require specific hubs, 'J-bend' spokes are the more traditional option, featuring a 90 degree bend at the hub end which looks like a 'J'.
+'Straight pull' spokes have no bend at the head and require specific hubs, 'J-bend' spokes are the more traditional option, featuring a 90 degree bend at the hub end which looks like a 'J'.

 The freehub is found on the rear wheel hub and performs two functions: to drive the rear wheel and allow it to coast.
 A fixed hub also drives the rear wheel but doesn't have the ability to coast, requiring you to pedal the whole time the bike is moving.

 Manufacturers have different freehubs so be sure to check your gears are compatible.
 Shimano and Campagnolo freehubs both use a spline system to connect the cassette to the freehub, but the diameter and spline-type differs, meaning they are not compatible.
 SRAM cassettes will work with Shimano freehubs, but not with Campagnolo.